Denis-RZ/AreaRecord/README.md

 Specify `DatabaseProvider` when switching providers; `Program.cs` will pick the correct `Use*` method automatically.

 Connection strings built with `ConnectionHelper` add provider-specific optimizations.
-PostgreSQL enables pooling and prepared statements, SQLite uses a shared cache with WAL mode, and SQL Server configures retries with a 60 second command timeout.
+PostgreSQL enables pooling and prepared statements, SQLite uses a shared cache and enables WAL mode at startup, and SQL Server configures retries with a 60 second command timeout.

 ## Database Initialization